-Now, write down the reading and what cylinder it belongs to (you can use the image in the image viewer to help you identify the cylinder) on a piece of paper.
-Remove the compression tester and repeat the above steps in the remaining cylinders.
+On a piece of paper, write down the reading and what cylinder it belongs to (you can use the image in the image viewer to help you identify the cylinder).
+Repeat the above steps in the remaining 3 cylinders.

-OK, before I jump into the above compression test result interpretations, let me give you some more detailed information as to what you're trying to accomplish with this test...
-If the head gasket is burned at a location between 2 cylinders... your compression test readings will give you 2 good compression readings and 2 compression readings that will be 0 PSI.
+If your Honda's head gasket is burned at a location between 2 cylinders... your compression test readings will give you 2 good compression readings and 2 compression readings that will be 0 PSI.
 Let me give you a more specific example:

-Let's say that I tested my 3.9L Dodge Dakota and I got the following compression tester readings:
+Let's say that I tested my Honda and I got the following cylinder compression readings:

 - Cylinder #3 = 0 PSI

-The compression readings for cylinders #3 and #5 would be a dead giveaway that the head gasket got fried between those two cylinders.
-Now, in your 3.9L, 5.2L, 5.9L Dodge van (pick up, SUV)... you may not see those exact same cylinders with 0 PSI readings.
-It may be #1 and #3 or it may be #4 and #6... the key here, is that whatever cylinders are affected, two of them will have 0 PSI compression and they will be both be side by side and on the same bank.
+As you can see from the above compression readings, cylinders #3 and #4 have 0 PSI readings.
+And this is a clear indication that the head gasket has burned at the point between them both.
+Now, in your specific case... you may not see those exact same cylinders with 0 PSI readings.
+It may be #1 and #2 or it may be #2 and #3... the main idea is that whatever cylinders are affected, they will always be side by side.

 CASE 1: All cylinder compression readings where normal: These compression gauge readings confirm that the head gasket is OK and not burned at a point between two cylinders.